-The Competition is Currently OPEN
+The Competition is now closed

-Number of accepted templates to date: 2
+Number of accepted templates: 3

 We have a new Report Generation add-on (detailed below) but while it is much more flexible, the current report templates it includes are still very basic.
 Lets be honest - creating stylish reports is probably not one of the ZAP core team's strengths 😉 Hence this competition.

 We will award $100 per HTML/PDF report template that you submit and which we subsequently include with ZAP.

 The competition starts now but we will not start judging the reports until April 12th 2021.
 This is to make sure you have plenty of time and to give us time to add more features (see below).

 The competition will stay open until we have accepted 10 templates, but we reserve the right to close it after it has been running for 3 months if we have not accepted 10 templates by then, and to accept a couple more than that if we think there are enough really good ones.